igormarti/pokemon/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.

 ## Install dependences
-Run the following for install dependences necessary.
+Run the following command for install dependences necessary.

 ```shell
     npm install
 ```

 ## Run the application
-Run the following for start application
+Run the following command for start application

 ```shell
     ng serve --open